Introduction: Why a Unique Selling Proposition for Email Marketing Isn’t Optional

 - Main Body: List dermatologist-backed ingredients & case studies.

-- CTA: “Shop the Clean Skincare Revolution”
+- CTA: “Join the Clean Skincare Revolution”

 3. Close with a CTA That Reinforces Your USP